 NextGen PAC mobilized thousands of young voters to elect progressive candidates

-Ahead of the November election, NextGen PAC leveraged its grassroots organizing infrastructure in North Carolina and mobilized thousands of young voters to defeat Republican challengers like Bo Hines, Pat Harrigan, and Christian Castelli.
-It is clear that without the support of young voters, Democrats would have experienced severe losses in North Carolina.
+Concord, NH — Today, NextGen PAC is celebrating the youth-driven victory of Maggie Hassan for U.S. Senate and Chris Pappas and Annie Kuster for U.S. House.
+Ahead of the November election, NextGen PAC leveraged its grassroots organizing infrastructure in New Hampshire and mobilized thousands of young voters to defeat Republican challengers Don Buldoc, Karoline Leavitt, and Robert Burns.
+It is clear that without the support of young voters, Democrats would have experienced severe losses in New Hampshire.
 NextGen PAC’s program was the largest nationwide youth voting initiative to mobilize this critical voting bloc.

-Young people fought tirelessly to power these U.S. House candidates to victory.
-Throughout the tight race, young voters stepped up to hold Republican candidates like Bo Hines accountable for his dangerous position on abortion rights, economic justice, LGBTQ equality, and climate change.
-Moving forward, it’s evident that young North Carolinians will continue to fight against extremist MAGA Republicans and demand an inclusive vision of the future.
+Young people fought tirelessly to power Hassan to victory.
+Throughout the tight race, young voters stepped up to hold Republican candidate Don Bolduc accountable for his dangerous position on abortion rights, economic and climate justice, LGBTQ equality, and immigrant rights.
+Moving forward, it’s evident that young Granite Staters will continue to fight against extremist MAGA Republicans and demand an inclusive vision of the future.
 Our youth movement delivered this historic victory.

 Nationally Youth Are the Only Age Group to Prefer Democrats